/ckfinder/userfiles/files/NURSERY/Autumn%20progression%20map%202025.docx

 To express their ideas, thoughts and emotions using words.

-Become familiar with seasonal language related to Summer
+Become familiar with seasonal language related to Spring.

 Understand a question instruction that has two parts.